 ALSO READShehbaz Sharif likely to succeed Nawaz as Pakistan PM: report New Pak PM meets Sharif before finalising Cabinet: Report Indian steel tycoon Sajjan Jindal meets Nawaz Sharif in Pak People rejected apex court's ousting of Nawaz Sharif: Maryam Sharif meets top aides to deal with consequences of JIT report

+His report was never shared with the public.
 He was picked out of at least a dozen names floated by the government and opposition.
 The final decision was made after several rounds of consultations between Prime Minister Shahid Khaqan Abbasi and Leader of Opposition Syed Khurshid Shah.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)